 Avoid Slips and Falls in Icy Winter Conditions

-Slips and trips increase significantly during the Autumn and Winter months.
-Darker mornings and evenings, moss and decaying leaves on pathways as well as snow and ice are all contributing factors.
+Slips and trips increase significantly during the autumn and winter months.
+Darker mornings and evenings, as well as water, snow and ice are all contributing factors.

 Walk like a penguin?